 ISC is an annual global event in which high performance computing (HPC) users and technology providers come together to discuss the prospects of HPC in different areas.
-One particular area that concerns us all is weather forecasting.
-In recent years, the demand for greater precision in weather forecasting has increased significantly.
-The development of HPC plays an important role in this process.
+A concerns to us all is weather forecasting….

 The true cost of AI innovation